McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 - Setup eye tracker during the initial ***cartoon section***.
 In our programs, we consistently incorporate a cartoon that plays at the start.
 The purpose of this cartoon is to assist infants in maintaining focus on the screen while minimizing excessive movement.
 This particular phase serves as a crucial window of opportunity for setting up the eye tracker accurately.
 - ***Fast calibration / validation***.
 Surprisingly, it is advisable to promptly confirm fixations during calibration, validation, and drift-correction. **As soon as you observe a shift in their gaze** to a new location, the confirmation of fixations should occur **IMMEDIATELY**.
 This is particularly important because infants tend to rapidly lose interest in a target that repeatedly appears at the same location.
 However, they are more likely to focus when the target appears in a new location.
 Therefore, their initial gazes following the shift in target location are typically the most accurate and ideal for calibration purposes.
 As a benchmark, it is recommended to complete a 5-point calibration within a time frame of 5 seconds.

+{: .important }
+> Infants are unlikely to maintain their body position throughout the study.
+You, as an experimenter, should continuously monitor tracking status in your study.
+Specifically, you need to check the following items on the eye tracker screen ([check the **Preview area** in the screenshot here](#calibration)):
+> - if they are facing the monitor
+> - if their eyes can be stably tracked
+> - if their heads are at the center of tracking area
+> - if the viewing distance stays with in **500 to 700 mm**.
+If their viewing distance deviates much from the original distance, their eyes are likely become blurry.
+>
+> If any of the situations occures, you can either ask the parents to adjust baby's position (e.g., hold their baby) or adjust the monitor position accordingly.
+Again, calm down.

 ## Calibrate eye tracker

 Everyone's eyes are unique, and so is the approach to predicting their gaze.
 In order to attain this objective, the eye tracker must be properly **calibrated** before accurate tracking can take place.
 Consequently, calibration, validation, and drift-correction stand as the most crucial procedures for ensuring the success of eye tracking studies.